Frequently Asked Questions

 When is OHvBC 2020?

-OHvBC will be right here, online!
+Until the global pandemic subsides and it is safe to be in-person, Ocean Heroes Bootcamps will take place virtually.
 Ocean Heroes who register (including having their guardian submit the Participant Waiver) will be granted access to a password protected, unpublished website where all activities and tools will be accessible.

 Is there an age limit?